-Whatever happened, anyways, he was still her guardian.
+Whatever happened, though, he was still her guardian.

-And now as Ahnnie prompted Drizzt to move, apparently from an important magical message from her grandfather, Ahmereld followed quietly, like a green shadow.
+And now as Ahnnie prompted Drizzt to move, apparently from an important magical message transmitted telepathically from her grandfather, Ahmereld followed quietly, like a green shadow.

 "Kirin!"
 Val cried out, and hurriedly left her zither to see to her sister.
 Aubaine floated close by, her windy hands touching the girl's forehead a little.

-"She burst a vein," Huynh explained.
+"She burst a vein at her temple," Huỳnh explained.
 "Apparently, some unwanted visitor said some things to her which got her upset.
 And she used her magic too much..."

-Val ripped the cloth away from her little sister's forehead and placed her hand on the wound, chanting softly but hurriedly.
-The wound started closing, and though it was small, the spell seemed to be taking all of Val's effort and strength to close it.
+Val ripped the wet cloth and drow tunic-bandage away from her little sister's head and placed her hand on the wound, chanting softly but hurriedly.
+The wound started to close, and though it was small, the spell seemed to be taking all of Val's effort and strength to close it.

 "Who was the visitor?"
 Valkyrie asked impatiently.

-"Dunno," Huynh said.
+"Dunno," Huỳnh said.
 "Only Drizzt and Leoht were there.
-Drizzt can't understand any human languages, and Leoht can't talk and doesn't use telepathy much.
+Drizzt can't understand any human languages, and Leoht doesn't talk or use telepathy much.
 So we're in the dark."

 Izdihar came up then, announcing that Yuusuke Fudo had some answers.
 "He saw the men," she said.
 "And a drow, carrying her away."
 The Arabic girl looked around, trying to find the 'drow'.

 Yuusuke, as if on cue, appeared at the foot of the stage.
 "They looked like businessmen," he began.
-"One was Chinese, the other Caucasian..."
+"One was East Asian, the other Caucasian..."